Janispamela/ecommerce-acme-frontend/README.md

 - Backend: Render
 - Frontend: Netlify

-Detailed deployment instructions and configurations are included within the repository.

 ## Database

-MongoDB is used as the database for storing product information, user profiles, and other relevant data.
+MongoDB is used as the database for storing product information and user profiles.

 ## Backend Repository